Kokkalo4/Kaggle-German-Credit-Risk/README.md

 # Kaggle-German-Credit-Risk
-Visualizing the German Credit Risk data
+Visualizing the German Credit Risk data as found on Kaggle